tab1-web/faq/docs/eternal/faq.md

 ## What's the clan penalty? <br> How long do I have to wait to get invited back to my clan?

 - You have to wait 24 hours in order to join clan.

+## My camera is zoomed in and I can't zoom out <br> How to fix the camera?

+- Press `PgUp` to zoom out.